yaser2us/dynamo/README.md

 **Suggestion**: we suggest to bind component without any container. later we have section to inject container for all components and types.

-<a href="#:star_struck:How to make existing component ready for dynamo">How to make existing component ready for dynamo</a>

 ## Step 3 - Rendering Callback
 *dynamo* gives us freedom to manage element rendering.
 For example, like below, we can introduce function to customize rendering.